bozzaccio/f1stats/README.md

 This app for take data use RESTful API offered by [Ergast Developer API](https://ergast.com/mrd/)

+the app has been deployed in the following url: https://bozzaccio.github.io/f1stats/

 ## Development

 the application was created to test ngrx and try some js usage like image slider and so on.